gem/oq-engine/doc/manual/oq-manual.rst

    -  A list of rectangular ruptures (“planar surfaces”)

-   -  A simplefaultsource geometry
+   -  A *Simple Fault Source* geometry

-   -  A complexfaultsource geometry
+   -  A *Complex Fault Source* geometry

--  A frequencymagnitudedistribution.
+-  A *Frequency-Magnitude Distribution*.

 -  Rake angle (specified following the Aki-Richards convention; see Aki and Richards (2002)).